HoustonJ2013/transformer-deep-multi-instance-learning/README.md

 # transformer-deep-multi-instance-learning

 ## Motivation
-Many real world use cases fall into the category of multi-instance learnings, such as medical image analysis, insurance claim photo analysis.
-In those use cases, the user may have multiple images taken/uploaded as input, and one final single decision as output.
-For examples, a customer who filed a accident claims usually upload many images, including the shot of the car, insurance policy, ids and other documents, to the insurance server as evidence, and the insurance decision are made based on one or more of those images.
-The instances can be in different modalities, such as videos, audios, images, and even strctured data.
+Many real world ML use cases fall into the category of multi-instance learnings, such as medical image analysis, insurance claim photo analysis.
+In those use cases, the user may have variable number of images taken/uploaded as input, and the machine learning target is one final single decision.
+This single decision can be the output of a machine learning model, or it can be a feature input to another larger system.
+For examples, a customer who filed a accident claims usually upload many images, including the shot of the car, insurance policy, ids and other documents, to the insurance server as evidence, and the insurance decision is a single output and should be made based on a few key images out of all the uploaded images.
+An attention-based mechanisim serves as a potenital solution to aggregate the information from variable input instances.

 The transfomer-based foudational models make it easy to have comprehensive representation of the instances, such [DINO v2](https://arxiv.org/abs/2304.07193) for image embedding, [Bert/Roberta](https://arxiv.org/abs/1907.11692) for text embedding.
 Inspired by the work [Attention-based deep multiple instance learning](https://arxiv.org/pdf/1802.04712), we explore transformer architecture as a way to map the multiple instances into one embedding (CLS token embedding) and provide an easy to use code for experiments.